Police Ombudsman

 Emily Logan - Police Ombudsman

-Emily Logan was appointed Police Ombudsman on 2 April 2025 by our Head of State, President Michael D. Higgins, following an open competition and resolutions of both Houses of the Oireachtas (Irish Parliament).
-The Police Ombudsman is independent in her statutory functions for which she accounts directly to the Irish Parliament, Oireachtas.
+Emily Logan was appointed Police Ombudsman on 2 April 2025 by President Michael D. Higgins, following an open competition and resolutions of both Houses of the Oireachtas (Irish Parliament).
+The Police Ombudsman is independent in her statutory functions for which she accounts directly to the Oireachtas.

-Emily Logan previously served as Commissioner of the Garda Síochána Ombudsman Commission for four years, Chief Commissioner of the Irish Human Rights and Equality Commission for five years and Ireland’s first Ombudsman for Children for eleven years.
+Prior to her appointment as Police Ombudsman, Emily Logan served as Commissioner of the Garda Síochána Ombudsman Commission for four years, Chief Commissioner of the Irish Human Rights and Equality Commission for five years and Ireland’s first Ombudsman for Children for eleven years.

 Brian Doherty - Deputy Police Ombudsman

 Brian Doherty previously worked as the Chief Executive Officer of the Legal Services Regulatory Authority (LSRA).
-He took up post as the CEO in September 2017.
+He took up post as the CEO of the LSRA in September 2017.

 A former barrister, Brian was called to the Bar in Northern Ireland in 1996 and initially practised in Belfast.